Shark-ML/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/misc/versatile_classification.rst

 trainers.
 Changing the learning method may involve changing the particular sub-class, but all relevant objects will still conform to the same top-level interfaces.
-Thus, only minimal changes to the surrounding code will be necessary, it any at all.
+Thus, only minimal changes to the surrounding code will be necessary, if any at all.
 This design offers a lot of flexibility, since changing the learning algorithm even late in a project is usually not a big deal.